1996 American League Championship Series

-The 1996 American League Championship Series (ALCS) was played to decide the winner of the American League pennant and the right to play in the 1996 World Series.
+The 1996 American League Championship Series (ALCS) was a semifinal series in Major League Baseball's 1996 postseason played to decide the winner of the American League pennant and the right to play in the 1996 World Series.
 It was contested by the East division champion New York Yankees and the wild card Baltimore Orioles.
 The Yankees won the series 4-1 and went on to win the World Series against the Atlanta Braves.

 Background

 The two teams were victorious in the AL Division Series (ALDS), with the Yankees defeating the West Division champion Texas Rangers three games to one, and the Orioles defeating the Central Division champion Cleveland Indians three games to one.
 The Orioles were the first wild card team to advance to the LCS.
 The Yankees won the series four games to one to become the American League champions, and won against the National League champion Atlanta Braves in the 1996 World Series.